cap-js-community/mtx-tool/docs/hana-management/index.md

 advanced performance analysis functionalities.

 For either case, MTX Tool gives connection details for two database schemas.
-Each HDI container is organized into a _runtime schema_ with the actual data and a _design-time schema_, which contains metadata, for example to track schema evolution.
+Each HDI container is organized into a _runtime schema_ with the actual data and a _design time schema_, which contains metadata, for example to track schema evolution.

 {: .info}